Hweeleng23/hweeleng_tan/README.md

 <!-- EXPERIENCE Section Starts -->
 ### EXPERIENCE
 <!-- Add your details -->
-##### BOSTON CONSULTING GROUP
+##### RISE AT BCG DIGITAL ACADEMY
-SENIOR ANALYST<br>
+BUSINESS AND DATA ANALYTICS <br>
-June-2019 to Present: 1 year 10 Months
+Apr-2021 to Present: 4 Months

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE: Trainee
-UNIT: BCG GAMMA
+UNIT: Rise

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.